 In 2020 we successfully ran a socially distanced event following UK Athletics guidance.
 We plan to run under the same social distancing measures again in 2021.

-If for any reason the event needs to be cancelled (implementation of local or national lockdown rules, for example) places will be deferred to a following year so no-one loses their registration fee and we will run a virtual event - so you can still run your marathon and get the North Devon Marathon medal.
+If the event needs to be cancelled due to Covid-19 (implementation of local or national lockdown rules, for example) places will be deferred to a following year so no-one loses their registration fee and we will run a virtual event - so you can still run your marathon and get the North Devon Marathon medal.

 We run the event under Fell Running Association rules.
 For more details, please check the FAQ section at the bottom of the page